simbo1905/junit-js/README.md

 Copyright (c) 2000 - 2014 Benji Weber
 Copyright (c) 2015, 2019, 2025 Simon Massey

-This is a fork of https://github.com/benjiman/junit-js to get it up onto maven central.
+This was originallly a fork of https://github.com/benjiman/junit-js to get it up onto maven central.
+Yet that was based on Rhino and Nashorn on Java 8.
+It has now been upgraded to Java 21 on GraalVM to that JavaScript or EMCAScript can be tested against Java.

-**Version 2.0+ requires Java 21** and uses GraalVM's Polyglot API for optimal JavaScript execution performance.
-The library automatically detects and uses the best available JavaScript engine: GraalVM > Nashorn > Rhino.

-Early versions supported JDK 8 with Nashorn, which provided 10x performance improvements over Rhino for JavaScript cryptography testing in [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).

 ## Breaking Changes in 2.0.0

 - **Java 21 minimum requirement** - leverages modern JVM features and GraalVM Polyglot API
 - **Enhanced compiler warnings** - all warnings now treated as errors for improved code quality
-- **Optimized JavaScript engine selection** - prioritizes GraalVM Polyglot for best performance

 ## Maven Dependency